FAQ – Team Camps

 - We want to bring our team in the night before.
 Can we stay in the dorms?

 Yes.
-However, you must let us know in advance (by July 1).
-The cost for the extra night for each player (excluding coaches) is $20.00 for room (double occupancy) and $35.00 for food (4 meals)
+However, you must let us know in advance by July 1.
+The cost for the extra night in the dorm is $25.00 per player (excluding coaches) and $25.00 for food (3 meals – Dinner, Breakfast and Lunch).

 - What are my responsibilities during camp?